ietf-rats-wg/ietf-rats-usecases/ietf105-sidemeeting-notes.md

 This use case convinces the relying party of the characteristics of a device.
 For privacy reasons, it might not identify the actual device itself, but rather the class of device.
-The relying party can understand from either in-band (claims) or out-of-band (model numbers, which may be expressed as a claim) whether the device has trustworthy features such as a hardware TPM, software TPM via TEE, or software TPM without TEE.
+The relying party can understand from either in-band (claims) or out-of-band (model numbers, which may be expressed as a claim) whether the device has features such as a hardware TPM, software TPM via TEE, or software TPM without TEE.
 Other details such as the availability of finger-print readers or HDMI outputs may also be inferred.